sethmorton/abca4/README.md

 - **Self-Contained**: Notebooks work as standalone Python scripts with no external dependencies
 - **Quality Verified**: Comprehensive validation ensures data integrity and accuracy
 - **Framework Clean**: Campaign is isolated from main `strand-sdk` for reusability
+- **CRO Integration**: Complete study plan generation pipeline for experimental validation

 ### Technical Details
 - All scripts assume paths relative to this campaign folder
 - Data directories (`data_raw/`, `data_processed/`) contain pre-processed data
 - Notebooks are stored as pure `.py` files (Git-friendly, reactive)
+- CRO pipeline uses gene-agnostic types with strict Literal vocabularies
+- Assay modules and mechanism rules are YAML-configurable for extensibility
-- Use `tasks.py` for reproducible pipeline automation
+- Use `tasks.py` for reproducible pipeline automation (data + CRO pipelines)
 - Session state (`.marimo/`) is automatically managed and ignored